FreeWebCart - Free Udemy Coupons and Online Courses

 • Worth 23 points (~49% of the exam)

-• Tests ability to apply knowledge in practical scenarios, including data preparation, ML metrics, AI testing methods, and using AI in testing workflows
+• Tests ability to apply knowledge in free sap s 4hana co practice tests practical scenarios course, including data preparation, ML metrics, AI testing methods, and using AI in testing workflows

 • Analytical (K3–K4, H2):